plausible/website/_posts/2024-03-18-gdpr-compliant-web-analytics-without-consent-a-guide-by-a-data-protection-lawyer.md

   analytics can be implemented in accordance with the strict requirements of ePrivacy Directive and the GDPR.
 slug: legal-assessment-gdpr-eprivacy
-date: 2024-03-18T13:03:44.305Z
+date: 2024-03-21T08:40:16.188Z
 author: marko-saric
 image: /uploads/is-google-analytics-illegal.png
 image-alt: Web analytics, ePrivacy Directive and GDPR
 ---
-*In this article, [Steffen Groß](https://simpliant.eu/why-simpliant), an experienced data protection expert and lawyer at Simpliant Legal PartG mbB and external data protection officer at Simpliant GmbH, explains how web analytics can be implemented in accordance with the strict requirements of the ePrivacy Directive and the GDPR.*
+*In this article, Steffen Gross, an experienced data protection expert and lawyer at Simpliant Legal PartG mbB and external data protection officer at Simpliant GmbH, explains how web analytics can be implemented in accordance with the strict requirements of the ePrivacy Directive and the GDPR.*

 Web tracking is crucial for understanding user behavior on websites and plays a central role in optimizing digital presences.

 It gives website operators the opportunity to gain valuable insights: How many visitors are navigating to their site, what are their motivations and what parts of the world are they coming from?
 Careful analysis of this data makes it possible to identify the most visited areas and to adapt and improve your website accordingly.

-Traditional web tracking methods, often coupled with the use of cookies and the display of consent banners (e.g. [Google Analytics 4](https://plausible.io/blog/ua-vs-ga4)), raise questions about data protection, especially when they are used for advertising purposes.
+However, traditional web tracking methods, often coupled with the use of cookies and the display of consent banners (e.g. [Google Analytics 4](https://plausible.io/blog/ua-vs-ga4)), raise questions about data protection, especially when they are used for advertising purposes.

-However, many operators only aim to collect basic statistics on their website ("reach measurement") without having to rely on complex retargeting techniques or direct advertising measures.
+But many operators only aim to collect basic statistics on their website ("reach measurement") without having to rely on complex retargeting techniques or direct advertising measures.
 A little-known fact: the collection of this data is also possible without cookie banners and direct user consent.

  The article provides a practical guide to data protection-compliant web tracking without the need for consent or cookie banners and at the same time presents feasible approaches for legally compliant implementation.

 It illustrates how website operators can establish tracking methods that both achieve their business objectives and protect the privacy of their users.

-*Despite being written by a data protection expert and lawyer, this article is not legal advice.
-We encourage you to discuss specific issues with your lawyer to help you decide the legal requirements that apply to you.*

 1. Ordered list
 {:toc}